rfhb/ctrdata/README.md

+---
+output:
+  html_document:
+    toc: yes
+---
 # README.md for R package ctrdata on github.com

 ## Aims

-The main aim of `ctrdata` is to provide functions for querying and retrieving information on clinical trials from two public registers, the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
-The package addresses the wish for aggregating and trend-analysing information on clinical trials, particularly in the field of oncology.
-The public registers at this time do not provide a programming interface and provide divergent, limited means for aggregating.
-Metaregisters such as offered by the WHO ("ICTRP", http://apps.who.int/trialsearch/) do not hold latest information.
-By choice and for the author's objectives, the EUCTR is the main target of this package.
-Development started mid 2015, first push to github.com mid September 2015.
+The aims of `ctrdata` are to provide functions for retrieving, aggregating and analysing information on clinical trials from public registers, primarily the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and also ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
+The registers are not known to provide an application programming interface (API) and have limited aggregation options.
+Development of `ctrdata` started mid 2015, first push to github.com mid September 2015, last edit 2015-09-20.

-Key features:
+Key features implemented:

-* Protocol-related information on clinical trials is retrieved from online sources, transformed and stored in a document-centric database (mongo).
+* Protocol-related information on clinical trials is retrieved from public online sources, from queries defined by the user.

+* Utility functions are included for defining queries in the registers' browser-based user interfaces.

+* Retrieved information is transformed and stored in a document-centric database (mongo) for further access.

-* Fast and offline access to detailed information on clinical trials.
-(Records will be updated when the query to retrieve the information is repeated).
+* Fast and offline access to detailed information on clinical trials, for use with `R`.

+* Unique (de-duplicated) clinical trial records are identified, as the database may well hold information from more than one register.

+* Records in a database will be updated by a simple query command.

-* A workhorse in the background is `exec/euctr2json.sh`, a special script that transforms plain text files to json format.
+* In the background, `exec/euctr2json.sh` is a special script that transforms EUCTR plain text files to json format.

-* Utility functions are included to facilitate defining queries of the registers by using their respective browser-based user interface.

-* Information is also provided for visualising the information stored on the clinical trials.

-* Efforts are made to deduplicate clinical trial records when retrieved from more than one register.

 This package `ctrdata` has been made possible based on the work done for [RCurl](http://www.omegahat.org/RCurl/), [curl](https://github.com/jeroenooms/curl), [rmongodb](https://github.com/mongosoup/rmongodb) and of course for [R](http://www.r-project.org/).